violazhong/violazhong.github.io/index.md

 I was educated in data science and economics, latestly in New York University.
 Before NYU, I worked for a startup in China.
 After NYU, I was in a research fellowship.
 I worked directly with various entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.

 ## What I could do
 I write code most of time, and I have no problem in things like: math, legal papers, legal cases and financial statements.
-With a grip on this diverse skillset, I am mostly good at understanding things from very different perspectives.
-I usually thrive in any multi-disciplinary environment.
+With a grip on this diverse skillset, I am good at understanding things from very different perspectives.
+Typically any multi-disciplinary environment or work will suit me fine.

-Besides my day job, I am always open to joining exciting projects, so feel free to contact me: xz1809 [at] nyu [dot] edu.
+Besides the day job, I am always open to joining exciting projects, so feel free to contact me: xz1809 [at] nyu [dot] edu.

 ## Research Outreach
 * Affiliation: [Privacy Research Group](http://www.law.nyu.edu/centers/ili/privacy_research_group)